malayanand/rss-news-aggregator/README.md

 This service periodically fetches Indian news headlines from several RSS feeds, scrapes each article for a short summary and stores the results in PostgreSQL.
 A small NLP service rates articles using a zero-shot classifier.

-## Quick start
+## Setup

-1. `docker-compose up --build` – starts Postgres, runs migrations, the NLP service and the API.
-2. Access the API at `http://localhost:8080`.
+1. Install Docker and Docker Compose.
+2. Clone this repository and open the project directory.
+3. Run `docker-compose up --build` to build images, run migrations and start all services.
+4. Once the containers are running, visit `http://localhost:8080` to access the API.

 ### Endpoints